-Note - As per the on-screen tip, If you want to use any unit modifier other than RMS, you must edit the DB Settings of the EI-Analytic account.
+The Units drop-down field will show all available options, based on the Phantom Code entered.
+Note - As per the on-screen tip, If you want to use any unit modifier other than RMS for vibration sensors, you must edit the DB Settings of the EI-Analytic account.
 E.g., you want to receive notification based on a peak-to-peak value instead of RMS.